Classic League Overview / FAQ

 How to find players?

-You need to find your own players & provide them with registration info (league will provide this to you)
+You need to find your own players & provide the parent-signed roster to the league (league will provide this to you)

 You may want to team up with another rec coach to create a classic team and combine players, in order to have enough players Classic level.
 This is a great opportunity for collaboration at the club & league level.